NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/_index.md

 # Analytics integrations

-Cloudflare Enterprise customers can use Cloudflare integrations with their preferred analytics provider and configure ready-to-use Cloudflare Dashboards.
-Most analytics integrations are built on Cloudflare Logs by using Logpush with either Amazon S3 bucket or GCP Storage bucket.
+Khulnasoft Enterprise customers can use Khulnasoft integrations with their preferred analytics provider and configure ready-to-use Khulnasoft Dashboards.
+Most analytics integrations are built on Khulnasoft Logs by using Logpush with either Amazon S3 bucket or GCP Storage bucket.

-Analyze [Cloudflare Logs](/logs/) data with the following analytics platforms:
+Analyze [Khulnasoft Logs](/logs/) data with the following analytics platforms:

 {{<directory-listing>}}